Gayathri-karthikeyan/M3_WIPER_SYSTEM/1_Requirements/README.md

 You can choose between push buttons featuring normally open or closed contacts, which change state upon actuation.
 Continual pressure must be maintained on the button of a momentary switch to prompt the action.
 However, it will remain in a stable state within a latching push button until pressure is reapplied.

 ## SWOT ANALYSIS:

 ## ADVANTAGES:

+* Low cost automation project.

+* Free from wear adjustment.

+* Less power consumption.

+* Operating principle is very easy.

+* Installation is simplified very much.

+* It is possible to operate automatically by proving ON/OFF switch.

 ## DISADVANTAGES:

+* This system applied in the case of water fallin on the glass only

+* Addition cost is required to install this system to four wheelers.

 ## LOW LEVEL REQUIREMENTS:

 |SNO|DESCRIPTION|STATUS|